318BR/sCTF/2016q1/RainOrShine/README.md

 #Rain Or Shine

-This one we couldn't crack in time, mostly because I first found a JPEG signature which turned out to be just the thumbnail of the original image.

-That cost us a lot of time, and secondly because GIMP wouldn't open layered TIFFs.
+This one we couldn't crack in time, mostly because I first found a JPEG signature which turned out to be just the thumbnail of the original image, what cost us a lot of time, and also because GIMP wouldn't open layered TIFFs.

-Because of this, we spent a lot of time trying to manually reassbemble the QR Code, which was impossible since there were overlayed layers.
+Because of this, we spent a lot of time trying to manually reassemble the QR Code, which was impossible since there were overlayed layers.

 By the time I got access to a friend with Photoshop, the challenge was ended.

 Cutting to the chase: Open the `rain.wav` file in your favourite hex editor (mine is bless).
 Keep digging until you find a TIFF header: